BlackChick23/Project1_UdacityNanoDegree/readme.md

 There is only 1 file notebook for my analyis to answer all questions above

-## Medium Blog Post
+## Linkedin Blog Post
-The main findings of the code can be found at the Medium Blog post available [here](https://www.linkedin.com/pulse/survey-stackoverflow-developers-black-chick/?published=t)
+The main findings of the code can be found at the linkedin Blog post available [here](https://www.linkedin.com/pulse/survey-stackoverflow-developers-black-chick/?published=t)

 ## Licensing, Authors, Acknowledgements, etc.
 Acknowledgement should go to [Kaggle](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017) and STACK OVERFLOW for providing the dataset.